Treatments for osteoarthritis

 Osteoarthritis (OA) is caused by cartilage degradation.
-This leads to joint changes including:
+This leads to symptoms like:

-The best OA treatment for you will depend on your symptoms.
-It also depends on your needs and the severity of your OA at the time of diagnosis.
+The best OA treatment will depend on your symptoms.
+It will also depend on your needs and the severity of your OA at the time of diagnosis.

 Many people can help control their OA symptoms with basic lifestyle changes.
 Talk to your doctor about whether these options may be right for you.